 About The Studios at Penn State

 The studios at Penn State were created for the teaching and research needs of faculty, staff, and students of the School of Music and School of Theatre.
 Through a variety of courses, the studios provide state-of-the-art facilities and equipment for students to receive training in recording techniques, electronic music composition, sound design, and general music technology topics.
 The studios also provide first-rate recording and mixing facilities for performance faculty and students to carry out recording projects with staff and student engineers.
-The studios can also be available for the recording and research needs of other colleges and units at Penn State.

 Studio A consists of a large control room and large recording space.
 Studio A is used for courses scheduled in room 15 MBII, individual student work for advanced composition and sound design courses, tracking sessions that require a piano or the space provided in Studio A, quadraphonic projects, and select mixing sessions.
 The majority of individual student work, small-scale recording sessions, and mixing sessions will take place in Studio B & C.

 Studio B consists of a control room connected to a small recording space (Studio C).
 Studio B and C are used for courses scheduled in room 17 MBII, individual student work for general and introductory music technology courses, small-scale recording sessions, and mixing sessions.

 Studio E (mobile recording rig)

 Studio E consists of a rolling rack that can be used by approved engineers for on-site recording sessions in School of Music and School of Theatre spaces.
 The mobile rig is capable of recording single instruments/voice to full orchestras and other large ensembles.
 Studio E is booked through the same process that the fixed studios are booked through (see below).

 Booking Recording Sessions